gamelton/Azure-AD-Failed-Sign-ins/README.md

 3. Register application for you Azure AD at https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredAppsPreview
 3.1.
 Get Application (client) ID from Application properties 3.3.
 Make sure to check under app's Authentication Default client type Yes (Application is public client) 3.4.
-Make sure to grant API permission of AuditLog.Read.All to the application at https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationMenuBlade/CallAnAPI/appId/<APPID>/isMSAApp/
+Make sure to grant API permission of AuditLog.Read.All to the application